“Tucked away in the Moru Kopjes, this secluded camp, run entirely by women, boasts impressive game viewing and dazzling sunrises”

 Guest security is top priority at all times (this bush camp is literally in the wild), and at night you are escorted to and from your tent along the lamplit paths by a trusty Askari who makes sure you safely follow the marked route and don’t make any wrong turnings after dark!

-The food at Dunia was delicious and fresh, so much so, it was easy to forget the remoteness of the location.
+Our meals at Dunia were so delicious and fresh that we completely forgot the remoteness of the location.
 Breakfast, served from 6am, was a self-service spread of cereals, toast, homemade jams and pastries.
 You can also have eggs as a cooked option; just ask.

 Lunch is normally a picnic box taken with you on your game drive - perhaps quiche, sandwiches, fresh fruit, juice and cookies.
 However, the great thing about Dunia’s location is that you can split your day into 2 game drives and come back to the camp for lunch and a rest if you prefer, thus escaping the midday heat.
 The lunch in-camp is an impressive buffet; we enjoyed a fresh aubergine salad, a vegetable couscous and crusty bread, followed by a delicious fruit salad.